Stability in Online Assignment Games: Introduction

-\textbf{Outline}.
-The rest of the article is organized as follows. \Cref{sec:the_assignment_game} introduces the Shapley–Shubik assignment game, presenting its main techniques and results. \Cref{sec:optimality_and_stability} presents the stability index and the approximate core, relates them to the optimality ratio, and presents a simple pricing procedure that guarantees a $\nicefrac{1}{2}$ ratio for stability. \Cref{sec:online_stable_matching} initiates the study of randomized algorithms for online assignment games in both edge-arrival and vertex-arrival models.
+\textbf{Outline.} The rest of the article is organized as follows. \Cref{sec:the_assignment_game} introduces the Shapley–Shubik assignment game, presenting its main techniques and results. \Cref{sec:optimality_and_stability} presents the stability index and the approximate core, relates them to the optimality ratio, and presents a simple pricing procedure that guarantees a $\nicefrac{1}{2}$ ratio for stability. \Cref{sec:online_stable_matching} initiates the study of randomized algorithms for online assignment games in both edge-arrival and vertex-arrival models.
 This section defines our three levels of performance guarantees (ex-post, ex-ante, and average) and establishes lower bounds for each metric, with several tight examples. \Cref{sec:conclusions} concludes.
+The missing proofs are included in Appendix \ref{sec:missing proofs}.